-National programmatic buying desks and large agency networks have real advantages: technology, scale, negotiating leverage with platforms.
+Automated national ad networks and large agency networks have real advantages: technology, scale, negotiating leverage with platforms.
 But they also have a structural limitation that doesn't show up in the pitch deck: you are a small account.

 If you're a Treasure Valley business spending $8,000–$25,000 a month on advertising, you represent a fraction of a percent of a national agency's billings.
 You get an account coordinator who may have never visited Idaho, who rotates off your account every 12 months, and who is managing 40 other clients simultaneously.
 When something isn't working, there's a ticketing system.
-When you want to make a strategic adjustment, there's an approval process.

-The result is a campaign that technically runs.
-It spends your budget, generates impressions, produces a report.
+The result is a campaign that technically runs — it spends your budget, generates impressions, produces a report.
 But it was never truly built around your business.
 It was built around a template, applied to your category, running in your zip code.

 Local Knowledge Isn't a Soft Advantage